anoma/taiga/book/src/for-vampir/zk-proofs-for-vampir.md

 ## ZK proofs in Taiga
 ZK proofs are the main ingredient of Taiga:
-* Users and tokens can provide their own rules for the transaction.
+* Users and applications can provide their own rules for the transaction.
 A user defines rules for sending and receiving notes.
-As an example, a receiving VP could be a check that the sent notes contains at least 3 tokens.
+As an example, a receiving VP could be a check that the sent notes contains at least 3 applications.
-* Binding notes, users and tokens is done using hash commitments.
+* Binding notes, users and applications is done using hash commitments.
 We use ZK proofs in order to get full privacy.
 We will investigate further these definitions in the next sections.